fasiha/moratta/README.md

 Go to https://fasiha.github.io/moratta/ and convert each word to roumaji.

+For words where ん (or ン) is followed by あいうえお or や or ゆ etc., like maybe しんいち, you can enter either
+- `shinnichi` or
+- `shin'ichi`

+but not `shinichi` because that's bleh.

 There's no way to see what the "right" answer is in the website but the answer key is [here](./scripts/examples.json).
 If you think we should add another roumaji answer, open an [issue](https://github.com/fasiha/moratta/issues) or [get in touch](https://fasiha.github.io/#contact).

 The site doesn't use any spaced-repetition system, since the goal is to make sure you know *all* the moras (hiragana and katakana syllables).
 On initial page load, we shuffle the order of moras you'll be quizzed on, and each time you convert a word to roumaji, we move all the moras you just answered to the end of the list.